stsiwo/android-concept/kotlin.md

 a function which can be paused and resumed later time (async).

-it can be invoked by only another suspend function or inside the coroutine.
+it can be invoked by __only another suspend function or inside the coroutine__.

 useful when you want to abstract an async logic inside the function from 'runBlock'